Cuda-Chen/cuda-chen.github.io/_posts/2019-12-17-review-fast-scnn.md

 # 4. Ablation Studies
 #### Pre-training and Weakly Labeled Data
-- High capacity DCNNs such as R-CNN and PSPNet have shown that performance can be boosted with pre-training through constract auxiliary missions.
+- High capacity DCNNs such as R-CNN and PSPNet have shown that performance can be boosted with pre-training through contrast auxiliary missions.
 - As the authors specify Fast-SCNN having low capacity, they want to test performance with and withoug pre-training, and with the connection with and without additional weakly labeled data.